Psilocybe Cubensis: The Only Magic Mushroom You’ll Ever Need?

 Where Psilocybin Mushrooms Are Decriminalized

-You can use Psilocybe cubensis and other magic mushrooms without interference from the law in the following places.
+A wave of psychedelic decriminalization and legalization initiatives have swept across the United States in the last four years.
+Thanks to these changes, you can grow and use Psilocybe cubensis and other magic mushrooms without interference from local law enforcement in the following places.

 - Washington D.C.